Writing a Game Boy emulator in Go

 December 15, 2019

+This is part of the Writing a Game Boy emulator in Go series.
 Goboy is nearly completion – well, as complete as a Gameboy emulator can ever be.
 My wife was volunteering in Phnom Penh for a few weeks and I had intended to use the time to implement the audio unit.
 As things turned out I ended up spending a few weeks chasing down various bugs.
 There is still some errant flickering sprites that I haven’t had time to debug yet and the audio remains unimplemented.
+Those two aside, though, Goboy is in much better shape.

 Read more »